Skip to content

 • Contact an advisor for a problem with a professor, academic difficulties with a class, or when having personal issues while pursuing coursework

-View and Download Our Graduate Student Handbook
+Graduate Student Handbook

 Registration Information

 The Schedule of Classes is available prior to each registration period for the upcoming semester for students to search for classes, instructor names, and course information.
 Students that register themselves must access CUNYfirst to find their appointment time for registration for each upcoming term.
 Each student is assigned a unique registration appointment time on CUNYfirst and will not be able to register before the appointment time listed for them.
-Students will use Schedule Builder to search for classes, explore different schedule options and to finalize registration.
+Students will use Schedule Builder to search for classes, explore different schedule options, and also to their finalize registration.
 For troubleshooting with Schedule Builder, please visit this page.

 • Graduate students working full-time should not register for a full-time course load (9 or more credits).
 Any Marxe graduate student who wants to take more than 9 credits (full-time) in a given semester must consult with an academic advisor and get permission to do so.
 Please email your advisor or contact mspia.advisement@baruch.cuny.edu.